nickkvasov/dmss_ng2/ontology/system/people_detections/README.md

-# People Locations Ontology
+# People Detections Ontology

-This ontology defines the data structure for handling position and location information related to people in the tourism and event impact system.
+This ontology defines the data structure for handling position detection and location events related to people in the tourism and event impact system.

 ## Overview

-The People Locations Ontology is designed to handle:
+The People Detections Ontology is designed to handle:
 - **Raw position events** (GPS pings) with spatiotemporal attributes
 - **Raw ticket entry events** at POI venues
 - **Geospatial associations** between positions and POIs